erik-404err/snapdrop-tray/README.md

 Currently theres only a Linux .deb that can't be installed on MacOs or Windows.
 Im working on building the app for thoose platforms too.

 Until then you can try to launch the sourcecode.
-Clone this repository, `npm install electron path mime-types electron-store` via npm, move the '/images' folder one directory up (working on a fix) and then run `npm start`.
+Clone this repository, `npm install electron path mime-types electron-store`, move the '/images' folder one directory up (working on a fix) and then run `npm start`.

 ## How to use it?